tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** A lot of you reading the list above: *Arteezy, of course, my boy.
 Abed?
 What?
 Wait, where's Sumail!
 WHERE'S SUMAIL!!!* Sumail's not on EG anymore.
 Wild, right?
-Soon after TI9 ended, Sumail was benched and Abed was brought in as a replacement.
+Soon after TI9 ended, Sumail was benched and Abed was brought in.
 But don't worry, this is a Chekhov's Hassan.
 He'll be back in the third act.

 Iceiceice, meanwhile, finally got tired of floundering around in SEA and came to North America of all regions in Novemeber 2020 to replace Ramzes, who replaced s4 after TI9.
 Now you see why I chose that position to be your pro Dota familiarity barometer.

 Fun fact, for all abuse Arteezy once endured for being a team hopping madman, he is currently on the longest continuous tenure of any team+player pairing at TI10 besides OG's Notail.

-**How was their DPC year?**
+**How was their DPC year?** 1700 points

-> ***NA DPC S1** - 1st, **ONE Esports Singapore Major** - 2nd, **NA DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 2nd*
+***NA DPC S1** - 1st, **ONE Esports Singapore Major** - 2nd, **NA DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 2nd*

 You may recall that EG were once notorious for always getting third place at events.
 Times have changed, though.
 That was a completely different roster, different meta, different era.

 They've since moved up a digit.

-Now for a normal person, that's pretty incredible.
+Now for a normal person, 2nd place at two majors is pretty incredible.
 But Dota players, and fans, are not normal people.
-And in true Ricky Bobby fashion, if you ain't first, you're last.
+And in true Ricky Bobby fashion, if you ain't first, you're last. *What a joke of a year.
+Abed Storm for five games?
+1 position NP in grand finals? smh can we kick Bulba please?*

-**What can we expect?**

-**What to spam in Twitch chat when EG is winning** "The current EG roster is the largest waste of potential in the history of dota."

 **What would success look like?** How funny would it be if after eight years of competing in professional Dota, Arteezy's first Valve LAN event win was TI10.

+**What to spam in Twitch chat when EG are winning?** `My streamer FeelsStrongMan`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti9teams/lgd.png" alt="Banner"></p>